Mariellavanerve/odcm-project/README.md

-# Product Materials & Price in the Fast Fashion Industry: Scraping the H&M website ; NOT FINISHED YET
+# Product Materials & Price in the Fast Fashion Industry: Scraping the H&M website

 Welcome to our research project!